The Chicago School MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Marriage, Couples, and Family Therapy, per the program page.

-Campus Locations: Los Angeles campus at 707 Wilshire Boulevard, Los Angeles, CA 90017, and the Anaheim campus per the locations page.
+Campus Location: Los Angeles campus at 707 Wilshire Boulevard, Los Angeles, CA 90017, and the Anaheim campus per the locations page.
 The program is also offered in a fully online format with required in-person residencies.
 San Diego appears in some COAMFTE accreditation records as a historical or current California cohort site; prospective students should confirm current campus availability directly with the admissions office.
+See the Chicago School home page.

 Modality: On-campus (in-person) at the Los Angeles and Anaheim campuses and a fully online format that requires two in-person residencies during the program.
 Both on-campus and online students complete their required practicum in California.